 Documents are organized into collections.
 You can group related documents together in a collection.
 For example, in a system that maintains blog postings, you can store the contents of each blog post as a document in a collection.
 You can also create collections for each subject type.
 Alternatively, in a multitenant application, such as a system where different authors control and manage their own blog posts, you can partition blogs by author and create separate collections for each author.
 The storage space that's allocated to collections is elastic and can shrink or grow as needed.

 Each Cosmos DB database has a performance level that determines the amount of resources it gets.
 A performance level is associated with a request unit (RU) rate limit.
 The RU rate limit specifies the volume of resources that's reserved and available for exclusive use by that collection.
 The cost of a collection depends on the performance level that's selected for that collection.
 The higher the performance level (and RU rate limit) the higher the charge.
 You can adjust the performance level of a collection by using the Azure portal.
-For more information, see the page [Performance levels in Cosmos DB] on the Microsoft website.
+For more information, see Request Units in Azure Cosmos DB.

 All databases are created in the context of a Cosmos DB database account.
 A single account can contain several databases, and it specifies in which regions the databases are created.
 Each account also enforces its own access control.
 You can use Cosmos DB accounts to geo-locate shards (collections within databases) close to the users who need to access them, and enforce restrictions so that only those users can connect to them.